 SITUATIONISM.
 Guy Debord assembled this 1960s political aesthetic out of the remnants of the Lettrists and other avant-garde and political groups of the period.
 Nowadays associated with the events of May 1968 in Paris.

 SURREALISM.
 Surely the most influential and long-lived cultural movement in Europe and internationally since Romanticism, it was born from the ashes of Dada and promulgated for nearly half a century by André Breton, long the target of unthinking criticism.
-Surrealism attempted to erect upon the ruins of a defunct culture a glorious mechanism that combined various incompatible elements (the ideas of Marx, Rimbaud and Freud for example) with the aim of somehow integrating all aspects of inner and outer life and thus of actualising their most explosive potential.
+Surrealism attempted to erect upon the ruins of a defunct culture a glorious mechanism that combined various seemingly incompatible elements (the ideas of Marx, Rimbaud and Freud for example) with the aim of somehow integrating all aspects of humanity’s inner and outer life and thus of actualising its most explosive potential.
 The remnants of this impossible project include some of the greatest works of art and literature of the last century.

 SYMBOLISTS & DECADENTS.
 Symbolism was the pre-eminent avant-garde movement in Europe in late nineteenth century art and literature, an extreme concentration of Romanticism that gloried in obscurity and artifice.
 As an exponent of extreme individualism in art there was never an organised group as such, nor anything so mundane as a programme.
 The “Decadent” movement tended to take the characteristics of Symbolism to new heights of morbidity, obscurity or perversity.

 THE PRINTED HEAD.
 This category simply contains the last few complete boxed sets of our “Printed Head” series of small books.
 The final series is about to completed and boxes dispatched.